Vancouver-Datajam/dashboard-workshop-dash/README.md

 3. Introduction to Dash and layouts
 4. Designing our layout
 5. Implement dashboard and test locally
-6. Engineering check: files necessary to successfully deploy
+6. Engineering check: files necessary to successfully deploy.
+Hint: you can find them [here](https://github.com/Vancouver-Datajam/dashboard-prep)
 7. Hosting the dashboard

 ### Setup prep